 It is common to segment your assets to multiple organizations based on a few common requirements:

-- RBAC: users will only be able to see the assets in organizations they’re added to.
+- RBAC: Users will only be able to see the assets in the organizations or the children of organizations they’re added to.

-- Environments: it is possible you do not want your dev, prod, etc assets in one pool and would prefer them to be segmented.
+- Environments: It is possible you do not want your development, production, or other assets in one pool and would prefer them to be segmented.

-- Customers: service providers general have one organization per customer.
+- Customers: Service providers generally have one organization per customer.

 Organizations can be created, modified, and deactivated by going to the organizations section within the console.
-Click the Organizations link under Global Settings on the left-hand sidebar.
+Click the Organizations link under Global Settings.

 - Description: description of the organization.

 A project is a special type of organization designed for temporary use.
 They behave like organizations, and can have sites defined within them.
-The important difference is that projects automatically become read only after 30 days, and are automatically deleted after 90 days.
+The important difference is that projects cannot be parents of organizations or other projects, automatically become read only after 30 days, and are automatically deleted after 90 days.
 While organizations allow you to customize expiration times, the expiration times for projects are fixed.

 If you decide that you want to keep a project indefinitely, it can be converted into an organization.